jivesoftware/cwac-richedit/README.markdown

 CWAC RichEditText: Letting Users Make Text Pretty
 =================================================

+Jive Software forked this project to add support for links and images.
+Commonsware can't accept a pull request for a change of this magnitude because commonsware wants to retain exclusive copyright of this project.
+Commonsware plans to create new API that provides similar capabilities to this fork, and we plan to use Commonsware's version when that happens.

 Android's `EditText` widget supports formatted (a.k.a., "rich text") editing.
 It just lacks any way for the user to supply formatting, and it does not provide much in the